 Robert Kennicott (1835-1866).
 Naturalist and explorer.
 Born in New Orleans, raised in West Northfield, IL (now Glenview).
 Founded the Chicago Academy of Sciences with William Stimpson.
 There are several excellent web sites with information on Kennicott’s life.
-The Smithsonian Institute hosts two of the best; one by the Division of Fishes and one for the centennial of the Smithsonian.
+The Smithsonian Institute hosts two of the best; one by the Division of Fishes and one on the Smithsonian Institute Archives.

 Kennicott published his “Catalogue of Animals Observed in Cook County” (12 amphibians and 21 reptiles) in 1855 (Catalog of animals observed in Cook County, Illinois.
 Ill.
 State Ag.
 Soc.
 Trans.
 1853-54 (1):577-595).
 He also published original descriptions of four species from Illinois: Regina kirtlandii (Kirtland’s Watersnake; now Clonophis kirtlandii) from West Northfield, IL in 1856 (Description of a new snake from Illinois.
 Proc.
 Acad.
 Nat.
 Sci.
 Philadelphia 8: 95-96), Virginia elegans (now Virginia valeriae elegans, Western Smooth Earthsnake) from “heavily timbered regions of southern Illinois,” Celuta helenae, now Carphophis amoenus helenae, Midwestern Wormsnake from “Southern Illinois (abundant in the woods)” and Ophibolus evansii (now recognized as Lampropeltis calligaster, the Yellow-bellied Kingsnake) from “the prairies of central Illinois” in 1859 (Kennicott 1859.
 Notes on COLUBER CALLIGASTER of Say, and a description of a new species of Serpents in the collection of the North Western University of Evanston, Ill.
 Proc.
 Acad.
 Nat.
 Sci.
 Philadelphia 11:98-100.
 Ophibolus evansii was named in honor of Prof. J. Evans of Northwestern University “to whose interest in the investigation of the north west, the N. W. University is principally indebted for the large collection of animals made under its auspices.”
 Regina kirtlandii was named in honor of Jared Potter Kirtland, naturalist and politician: : “In giving to this serpent the name of Dr. Kirtland, as a slight token of the respect due him, to whose enthusiastic and untiring devotion to Science the West owes so much, I would also like to make some expression of my personal gratitude to the honored teacher, whose encouragement and instruction led me to study Nature, by dedicating to him his pupil’s first contribution to science.”
 Celuta helenae was named in honor of Miss Helen Teunison, one of the collectors of the type.
 Kennicott’s Cook County list is reproduced here because of its historical significance, especially the interesting common names: